 When to Not Use Dog Amputation

-- If cancer has metastasized and amputation is unlikely to improve your dog’s quality of life.
-X-rays or a CT scan should be performed to get a thorough picture of your dog’s health before the decision to amputate is made.
+- If cancer has metastasized, and amputation is unlikely to improve your dog’s quality of life, it may not be the best option.
+X-rays or a CT scan should be performed to get a thorough picture of your dog’s health before deciding to amputate.

-- If your dog has other painful conditions or mobility problems, such as significant osteoarthritis or neurologic disease.
+- Suppose your dog has other painful conditions or mobility problems, such as significant osteoarthritis or neurologic disease, making it difficult for her to recover.
+In that case, she may not be a candidate for amputation.

-- If you have mobility problems or any issue that will hinder your ability to provide the needed post-operative care.
+- If you yourself have mobility problems or any issue that will hinder your ability to provide the needed post-operative care, that is a reason to decide against amputation.

 Where to Get an Amputation

-Many general practice veterinarians can perform straightforward amputations, though they may not be equipped to handle the follow-up care that is needed.
-For example, your dog will likely need to be hospitalized overnight and maybe even several days after surgery, but many general practices do not have overnight care.
+Many general practice veterinarians can perform straightforward amputations, though they may not be equipped to handle the needed follow-up care.
+For example, your dog will likely need to be hospitalized overnight and occasionally for longer, after surgery, but many general practices do not have overnight care.

 Safety and Side Effects

 No anesthesia or surgical procedure is completely safe, but steps can be taken to improve safety.
 Having the surgery performed by a board-certified surgeon at a specialty hospital with a board-certified anesthesiologist or veterinary technician specializing in anesthesia may improve safety.
-These experts see complex cases every day and may be better equipped to manage any complications that arise.
+These experts see complex cases daily and may be better equipped to manage any complications.

 Possible side effects or complications during and after the procedure may include: